lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     :alt: A screenshot of the search query if the user-supplied catalog has uploaded and identified the correct columns for search.
 A screenshot of the search query if the user-supplied catalog has uploaded and identified the correct columns for search.

+TBD: Why can't you manually specify the header name of the ra/dec columns if they don't comply with the expected format?

 .. _DP0-3-Portal-4-Step-2:

 Step 2.
 ADQL table join with user-uploaded list of SSObject IDs